Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Introduction

 Moreover, reducing Theorem \ref{BSV, Intro} to the case of log smooth pairs is not sufficient because the Bogomolov-Sommese vanishing theorem is not known even for such pairs in positive characteristic.
 Proposition \ref{ext thm} enables us to apply the logarithmic Akizuki-Nakano vanishing theorem for $W_2$-liftable pairs, which was proved by Hara \cite{Har}, to our log smooth pairs (see Remark \ref{Remark:EXT2} for details).

-Next, we fix a log smooth surface pair $(Y, D_Y)$ defined over an algebraically closed field $k$ of characteristic $p>0$.
-Let us consider the liftability of $(Y, D_Y)$ to characteristic zero.
-When $\kappa(Y, K_Y)\leq 0$, $D_Y=0$, and $p>3$, it is well-known that $Y$ lifts to characteristic zero (see \cite[Section 11]{Liedtke(Book)}, \cite[Section 8.5.F]{FAG} for example).
-Moreover, when $\kappa(Y, K_Y)=-\infty$, the surface $Y$ lifts to the ring $W(k)$ of Witt vectors.
-However, when $D_Y\neq 0$, the pair $(Y, D_Y)$ does not have such a lifting in general even when $\kappa(Y, K_Y)=-\infty$.
-Indeed, the counterexample $(S, F)$ to the Bogomolov-Sommese vanishing theorem constructed by Langer does not lift to $W_2(k)$, which means that $(Y, D_Y)$ does not always lift to $W(k)$ even when $Y$ is a smooth rational surface.
-On the other hand, Arvidsson-Bernasconi-Lacini \cite[Theorem 1.2]{ABL} showed that $(Y, D_Y)$ lifts to $W(k)$ when $(Y, D_Y)$ can be realized as some log resolution of a klt projective surface over $k$ of characteristic $p>5$ such that the canonical divisor has negative Iitaka dimension, and in particular, $\kappa(Y, K_Y+D_Y)=-\infty$.
-Therefore, it is natural to ask $(Y, D_Y)$ lifts to characteristic zero when $\kappa(Y, K_Y+D_Y)\leq 0$ and the characteristic $p$ is sufficiently large.
+Next, we fix a log smooth surface pair $(Y, B_Y)$ defined over an algebraically closed field $k$ of characteristic $p>0$.
+Let us consider the liftability of $(Y, B_Y)$ to the ring $W(k)$ of Witt vectors.
+When $\kappa(Y, K_Y)\leq 0$, $B_Y=0$, and $p>3$, it is well-known that $Y$ lifts to $W(k)$ (see \cite[Proposition 2.6]{Ito}, \cite[Section 11]{Liedtke(Book)}, and \cite[Proposition 11.1]{Oort} for example).
+However, when $B_Y\neq 0$, the pair $(Y, B_Y)$ does not have such a lifting in general even when $\kappa(Y, K_Y)=-\infty$.
+Indeed, the counterexample $(S, F)$ to the Bogomolov-Sommese vanishing theorem constructed by Langer does not lift to $W_2(k)$, which means that $(Y, B_Y)$ does not always lift to $W(k)$ even when $Y$ is a smooth rational surface.
+On the other hand, Arvidsson-Bernasconi-Lacini \cite[Theorem 1.2]{ABL} showed that $(Y, B_Y)$ lifts to $W(k)$ when $(Y, B_Y)$ can be realized as some log resolution of a klt projective surface over $k$ of characteristic $p>5$ such that the canonical divisor has negative Iitaka dimension, and in particular, $\kappa(Y, K_Y+B_Y)=-\infty$.
+Therefore, it is natural to ask $(Y, B_Y)$ lifts to $W(k)$ when $\kappa(Y, K_Y+B_Y)\leq 0$ and the characteristic $p$ is sufficiently large.
 We give a complete answer to this question.